 Players will be able to use Ultimate Abilities (charged through repeated basic attacks) and Legendary items in order to enhance their powers and unleash well-timed devastating attacks that could give them the edge in a difficult battle.

-The other big change for the game will be the amount of players who can team up together.
+The other big change for the game will be the number of players who can team up together.
 Previously, this has topped out at four for Diablo 3.
 But footage of Diablo Immortal shows as many as ten players banding together to battle foes.
-Early reports indicate that these large scale battles will be locked to open world areas, with instanced dungeons (and the boss specific loot they offer) instead tied to four-player maximum parties, though a recent trailer from ChinaJoy looks like it has six-player parties available.
+Early reports indicate that these large-scale battles will be locked to open-world areas, with instanced dungeons (and the boss-specific loot they offer) instead tied to four-player maximum parties, though a recent trailer from ChinaJoy looks like it has six-player parties available.

-Those changes aside, expect Diablo Immortal to be very similar to previous Diablo games.
-You’ll fight enemies, levelling up to acquire new skills while dearly wishing that the next felled foe will drop a more powerful weapon, armour piece or accessory to make your coming battles easier.
-It’s one of the most addictive loops in all of gaming, and what has made Diablo one of the most revered franchises in all of gaming.
+So it'll have everything you know and love about Diablo, but will still feel fresh – hopefully.
+You’ll fight enemies, level up to acquire new skills while dearly wishing that the next felled foe will drop a more powerful weapon, armor piece or accessory to make your coming battles easier.
+It’s an addictive loop that has made Diablo one of the most revered franchises in all of gaming.

 Diablo Immortal reception and controversy